 If a student is written-up for the third time the result is the student will be dismissed from the class.
-The instructor will document and email the incident to the Nursing Program Administrator.
-It will be reviewed and discussed by the instructor and a Nursing Program Administrator and a decision will be made on whether you will be allowed to continue into the program.
+The instructor will document and email the incident to the Director of Nursing.
+It will be reviewed and discussed by the instructor and a Director of Nursing and a decision will be made on whether you will be allowed to continue into the program.